-- Wear a hard hat and steel-toed shoes whenever a crane is in use. - Be aware of the potential sail affect if what is being lifted has a large area perpendicular to horizontal.
-It may tend to shift when the wind gusts. - Watch the crane block and the load. - Keep clear of the load and be able to move out of the way if necessary. - Do not work under suspended loads.

-- Be alert! - Remember: Everyone on board has stop work authority!
+- Wear gloves and steel-toed shoes.
+Additionally, a hard hat is required whenever a crane is in use. - Be aware of the potential sail affect if the object being lifted has a large perpendicular area; wind gusts may cause it to suddenly shift. - Watch the crane block and the load. - Keep clear of the load and "pinch points," and be able to move out of the way if necessary. - Do not work under suspended loads. - Be alert! - Remember: Everyone on board has 'Stop Work' authority!